 One of my best friends describes that experience as both amazing and heart-wrenching.
 It was like God was taking my face in His gentle hands and lifting my eyes to meet His.
 And looking into those eyes with tears streaming down both of our faces He said, “Happy Mother’s day.
 Your baby counts.
 You feel like you’re a mom because you are a mom.
 You deserve this day.”

-If it’s been 5 weeks, 2 years or 30, it still counts.
-I know this is something we just don’t talk about as a culture but that is really a shame because there is no shame in what’s happened to us.
+If it’s been five weeks, two years or 30, it still counts.
+I know this is something we just don’t talk about as a culture, but that is really a shame because there is no shame in what’s happened to us.

 We Are Moms

 They say dads really need to see and hold that baby to form a tight connection.
-I am not sure if that is true or not but I know that for a mom, the second you know that little person exists inside of you, everything changes.
+I am not sure if that is true or not, I lean towards not after my sweet husband sob over the loss of our second.
+I do know that for a mom, the second you know that little person exists inside of you, everything changes.

-I had a beautiful set of friends, a mother and daughter, pray for Mike and I as we were leaving their home yesterday and at the end of the prayer, they prayed that I would celebrate Mother’s day because I am a mother.
+Last year I had a beautiful set of friends, a mother, and daughter, pray for Mike and I as we were leaving their home yesterday and at the end of the prayer, they prayed that I would celebrate Mother’s day because I am a mother.

 Happy Mother’s Day

 I am sorry if this post makes you emotional.
-I just understand how I imagine my sister Liz felt two years ago.
-I cannot bare the idea that women who have already suffered such a great loss might go through this day and not hear “Happy Mother’s day.”
+I imagine I understand how my sister Liz felt two years ago.
+I cannot bear the idea that women who have already suffered such a significant loss might go through this day and not hear “Happy Mother’s day.”

 I pray that this post would be to you what it is to me.
 Our great heavenly Father taking your face into His kind and gentle hands, lifting your eyes to His, and as you look into each other's tear filled eyes, I pray you hear Him say, “Your pain matters.
 Your loss matters.
 It’s not right.
 Your baby counts.
 You are a mom.
 You deserve this day.
 Happy Mother’s day, my precious girl.”